josemolinaf22/joseDMolinaPortfolio/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

-You can fork this repo to modify by following this link to the original creater: <br> <a href='https://github.com/soumyajit4419/Portfolio'>Click me </a>.
-Thanks!

 # joseDMolinaPortfolio